 At ALSO, we are very proud to help the people we support improve the life skills that they need to function successfully in their communities.
-Our support services encourage the development of life skills and include IEPs so that every individual has measurable goals they can work towards.
-IEPs are an integral part to learning life skills for young adults, are unique to the individual, and may relate to both life skills at home and in the community.
+Our support services encourage the development of life skills and include individualized support plans (ISPs) so that every individual has measurable goals they can work towards.
+ISPs are an integral part to learning life skills for young adults, are unique to the individual, and may relate to both life skills at home and in the community.

 Contact us any time to learn more about ALSO and how you can make an impact today.